parveen0203/s3uploader/README.md

 1. Myfile.txt not present: It will verify if myfile.txt doesn't exist then it will upload the myfile.txt to required s3 bucket and exit.
 2. Myfile.txt present: It will check if the content of myfile.txt is different the previously uploaded file.If yes,it will upload new file.

-Using **Watch Utility** to watch the myfile.txt for any modification at run time Currently it's running the script every 30sec to detect any new changes and accordingly upload it to S3 bucket.
+Using **Watch Utility** to watch the myfile.txt for any modification at run time.

+Currently it's running the script every 30sec to detect any new changes and accordingly upload it to S3 bucket.

 export bucket_name=ido20230224182720500300000001